ntokozo-SA/DUBEboxing/README.md

-# GymFlex - Full-Stack Gym Website
+# Dubeboxingclub - Full-Stack Gym Website

 A modern, responsive gym website built with React, Node.js, Express, and MongoDB.
 Features a public website with admin dashboard for content management.